 The resources on this page will help you support your child with saying their sounds and writing their letters.
-Coming soon are some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.
+Below are some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.
 You can also find below our full Reception and Year 1 teaching programme overview to see what your child will learn and when.

 Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.

 There are two types of reading book that your child may bring home:

 - A reading practice book - This will be at the correct phonic stage for your child.
 They should be able to read this fluently and independently.

 - A Care and Share book - Your child will not be able to read this on their own.
 This book is for you both to read and enjoy together.

 This book has been carefully matched to your child’s current reading level.
 If your child is reading it with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.

 Listen to them read the book.
 Remember to give them lots of praise – celebrate their success!
 If they can’t read a word, read it to them.
 After they have finished, talk about the book together.